TalanSoft/www-talansoft-com-wiki/facility-management.md

+# Facility management
-# Keep an eye on things from anywhere with IoT digital dashboards
+## Keep an eye on things from anywhere with IoT digital dashboards

 **Data centre EyeOT video**